-Breastfeeding was something I had seen modelled to me as a little girl.
-My mom fed my younger brothers.
+I had seen my mom breastfeed my younger brothers.
 And, I knew my grandma nursed her daughters; my great grandmother her children, and all of the women on that side before them.
 Aside from it being natural, instinctive, and ingrained in me, there were loads of studies to back up our choice.
 We bought a nursing canopy, some lanolin, and were ready!
 But as is the case with so many facets of life, it hardly went the way I foresaw it unfolding.

 Here are five things that surprised me about breastfeeding